microsoft/TypeScript-Handbook/pages/Advanced Types.md

 # Polymorphic `this` types

-TypeScript has a `this` type in addition to JavaScript's `this` expression.
-The `this` type in a class or interface represents a type that is a *subtype* of the containing type.
+A polymorphic `this` type represents a type that is the *subtype* of the containing class or interface.
-This makes hierarchical fluent interfaces much easier to express.
+This makes hierarchical fluent interfaces much easier to express, for example.
-For example, take a simple calculator that returns `this` after each operation:
+Take a simple calculator that returns `this` after each operation:

 ```ts
 class BasicCalculator {